- Platform Solutions

 So how do we come up with examples that aren't Category A when those examples could be absolutely any text of any kind?
 It turns out recurrent models can learn language models, which are statistical representations of the patterns present in language.
 We can train a language model to be familiar with–and only with–Category A language.
 Thus, when we have an unknown piece of text we wish to classify, we simply see how much the language model agrees with the unknown text.
 If the level of agreement is high, we can say the text is from Category A. If not, we can say the text is some other kind of language that isn't Category A.

 These are just a few ways we use neural networks to help clients discover what's important.
-Watch this video to see how our cognitive engines help clients collect data and simplify business decisions.
+Watch this video to see how our AI engines help clients collect data and simplify business decisions.